knative/client/conventions/cli.md

 When adding new flags, the following recommendations should be considered:

-* Never add a global flag except for very very good reasons
+* Never add a global flag except for very good reasons
 * Group related flags together by using a common prefix, like `--label-revision` or `--label-service` so that they appear together in the help message (which is sorted alphabetically)
 * Don't add a short form without former discussions
-* Choose a name for the flag that is the same or close to the naming used in Knative serving itself e.g. the corresponding CRD field or annotation name.
+* Choose a name for the flag that is the same or close to the naming used in Knative serving itself like the corresponding CRD field or annotation name.

 As mentioned above, flag values can be of different types.
 The rules of how these values are modelled on the command line are given below.